webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### Overriding

 A container is able to flag selected local modules as "overridable".
-A consumer of the container is able to provide "overrides", which are modules that replace one of the overridable module of the container.
+A consumer of the container is able to provide "overrides", which are modules that replace one of the overridable modules of the container.
 All modules of the container will use the replacement module instead of the local module when the consumer provides one.
 When the consumer doesn't provide a replacement module, all modules of the container will use the local one.

-The container will organize overridable modules in a way that they do not need to be downloaded when they have been overridden by the consumer.
+The container will manage overridable modules in a way that they do not need to be downloaded when they have been overridden by the consumer.
 This usually happens by placing them into separate chunks.

 On the other hand, the provider of the replacement modules, will only provide asynchronous loading functions.
 It allows the container to load replacement modules only when they are needed.
-The provider will organize replacement modules in a way that they do not need to be downloaded at all when they are not requested by the container.
+The provider will manage replacement modules in a way that they do not need to be downloaded at all when they are not requested by the container.
 This usually happens by placing them into separate chunks.

 A "name" is used to identify overridable modules from the container.